miscavage/gab.com/README.md

 ## • Setting your Initial GabAPIClient Parameters
 You'll need to set up a few parameters before using the GabAPIClient.
-Upon instantiation, it's reccomended to set the Client ID and Secret.
+Upon instantiation, it's recommended to set the Client ID and Secret.
 But you can also set them all individually or chain them like so:

 ```javascript
 Gab.setClientId(GAB_API_CLIENT_ID)